Yash-Vekaria/ad-inventory-fraud-measurement/README.md

 ## ads.txt misrepresentations

 The ads.txt standard (introduced in 2017) aims to address ad slot inventory fraud by requiring each publisher domain to maintain an ads.txt file at the root level directory (e.g., publisher.com/ads.txt).
 The ads.txt file should contain entries for all ad exchanges that are authorized to sell or resell the ad inventory of the publisher.
-Our work is based on [2021 IAB Specification](https://iabtechlab.com/wp-content/uploads/2021/03/ads.txt-1.0.3.pdf). (**Note**: "ads" in "ads.txt" stands for `Authorized Digital Sellers`.)
+Our work is based on [2021 IAB Specification](https://iabtechlab.com/wp-content/uploads/2021/03/ads.txt-1.0.3.pdf) for ads.txt. (**Note**: "ads" in "ads.txt" stands for `Authorized Digital Sellers`.)

 The following scenarios describe different misrepresentations in ads.txt: